bedezign/yii2-audit/docs/curl-panel.md

 ---
 layout: default
-title: Curl Panel
+title: cURL Panel
 permalink: /docs/curl-panel/
 ---

-# Curl Panel
+# cURL Panel

 This is a speciality panel, designed to help you track data of the cURL requests you make.